docker-mailserver/docker-mailserver/docs/content/config/account-management/supplementary/master-accounts.md

 ## Introduction

-A dovecot master account is able to login as any configured user.
+A master account is able to login as any configured user.
 This is useful for administrative tasks like hot backups.

 ## Configuration

-It is possible to create, update, delete and list dovecot master accounts using `setup.sh`.
-See `setup.sh help` for usage.
+It is possible to create, update, delete and list master accounts using `setup`.
+See `setup help` for usage.

 This feature is presently [not supported with LDAP](https://github.com/docker-mailserver/docker-mailserver/pull/2535).

 ## Logging in

 Once a master account is configured, it is possible to connect to any users mailbox using this account.

 Log in over POP3/IMAP using the following credential scheme:

-Username: `<EMAIL ADDRESS>*<MASTER ACCOUNT NAME>`
+- Username: `<EMAIL ADDRESS>*<MASTER ACCOUNT NAME>`

-Password: `<MASTER ACCOUNT PASSWORD>`
+- Password: `<MASTER ACCOUNT PASSWORD>`